 How Do Options Work: Understanding Call and Put Options

-Now that you know what are options, let’s proceed further with understanding call and put options.
-These naturally follow, in fact, from the very definition of options.
-How do options work really?
-It’s imperative for you to understand what are call and put options first.
+Now that you know what options are, let’s proceed further with understanding call and put options.
+In order to understand how options really work, it’s imperative that you understand what are call and put options first.

 A call option gives the bearer the right to buy the underlying asset at the agreed strike price within a particular period.
 On the other hand, a put option allows the holder the right to sell the underlying asset at the strike price within the agreed timeframe.